 This course is a survey of behavior with emphasis upon psychological processes.
 This course includes the biological basis for behavior, thinking, emotion, motivation and the nature and development of personality.
-Code A from conception to death.
 Code A

 PSY 210.
 Human Growth and Development (3-0-3)